Guidelines for Preparation of Abstracts

 - Should you wish to make corrections to an abstract already submitted or if you wish to submit other abstracts later, you may use your personal access code.
 This will shorten the submission procedure.

-Corrections to abstracts can only be made up to the deadline of 31 May 2017, 23.59 h CET.
+Corrections to abstracts can only be made up to the deadline of 16 May 2018, 23:59h CET.

 - We kindly ask you to upload a picture of the presenting author.
 Please prepare the photo in one of the following formats: JPG or GIF with a max. size of 1 MB.

-Each abstract will be reviewed by 3 - 4 external experts and final selection will be made by the Scientific Programme Committee.
-Notification of acceptance or rejection of submitted abstracts will be sent to the corresponding authors via email in August 2017.
+Each abstract will be reviewed by at least 3 external experts and final selection will be made by the Scientific Programme Committee.
+Notification of acceptance or rejection of submitted abstracts will be sent to the corresponding authors via email in July 2018.
 Full instructions concerning preparation and presentation will be included.